 Our intention is to provide children with a broad, deep understanding of how to use technology purposefully and safely, and how it links to every day life.
-Through our curriculum we intend for children to not only be digitally competent with a range of transferable skills, but also to be responsible online citizens.
+Through our curriculum we intend for children to be digitally competent with a range of transferable skills and to be responsible online citizens.

 Through the use of Kapow Primary Computing scheme, the computing curriculum is categorised into 3 strands: